 From India, Mumbai

 Yoga has several definitions.
-One definition given in the Bhagvad Gita is "excellence in work" which is not really possible if the right person is not in the right job which to my mind, is the primary purpose of HRD.
-Ram Charan in his book "Execution" has devoted an entire chapter to this and referred to it at other places in his book.
-In different books, this is given in different forms which is why in the last few years, Talent management has been given so much importance.
+One definition given in the Bhagavad Gita is "excellence in work," which is not really possible if the right person is not in the right job, which, to my mind, is the primary purpose of HRD.
+Ram Charan, in his book "Execution," has devoted an entire chapter to this and referred to it at other places in his book.
+In different books, this is presented in different forms, which is why in the last few years, talent management has been given so much importance.

 From India, New Delhi